castlewong/castlewong/GIT notes.md

 ## Add alias in bash or zsh sessions

 Aliases defined in `.bash_profile` will only be available in Bash sessions, and not in other shells like Zsh.
-To use the `ca` alias in Zsh, you will need to define it in your `.zshrc` file instead.
+To use the `ca` alias in Zsh, you will need to define it in your `.zshrc` file instead.d